kasramp/cutil/README.md

-# C Util
+# C util

-A collection of basic datatypes that C is missing.
+A collection of basic datatypes is missing in C programming language.